May 26, 2020

 In times of a global pandemic, this doesn’t change but it has given me time to reflect on what we thought 2020 would look like for FreshWorks back when the rest of the leadership team and I met in November of last year.
 It comes as no surprise that we were wrong.
 As I am sitting here, reflecting but also looking ahead, I am excited about the innovative projects the BC tech community is bringing to the table and some of the trends we see are accelerating in terms of the development and adoption of cutting edge technologies, digital modernization, and remote collaboration.

 Last month I had the honour to join some of BC’s tech leaders in a roundtable hosted by President and CEO of InnovateBC, Raghwa Gopal; the BC Minister of Jobs, Economic Development, and Competitiveness, the Honourable Michelle Mungall; and the Parliamentary Secretary for Technology, Rick Glumac.
+The topics were innovation and challenges for BC tech during COVID-19.

 In times where I’m sure, we’re all experiencing varying levels of uncertainty, I am grateful to see and be involved in some of the initiatives the BC Government is doing together with the private sector.